spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 ## Palette Virtual Cluster Pause and Resume

 Palette allows the pause and resume of Palette Virtual Clusters when not in use.
-This feature enables the users with optimized resource sharing by pausing the Virtual Clusters, not in use.
+This feature enables the users to optimize resource utilization by pausing the Virtual Clusters, not in use.
 This adds significant flexibility in managing operating costs and resource management for the Palette Virtual Clusters.

 <br />